brexhq/substation/CONTRIBUTING.md

 #### Package Configurations

-Configurations for packages (for example, [condition](/condition/README.md) and [transform](/transform/README.md)) should always use lower_snake_case in their JSON keys.
+Configurations for packages (for example, conditions and transforms) should always use lower_snake_case in their JSON keys.
 This helps maintain readability when reviewing large configuration files.

 We strongly urge everyone to use Jsonnet for managing configurations.